swagger-autogen/swagger-autogen/README.md

         ...
         /*    #swagger.parameters['obj'] = {
                 in: 'body',
-                description: "Adding new user.",
+                description: 'Adding new user.',
                 schema: {
-                    $name: "Jhon Doe",
+                    $name: 'Jhon Doe',
                     $age: 29,
-                    about: ""
+                    about: ''
                 }
         } */
         ...